 - We prefer to have a note one day prior to be alerted of absences.

-- A phone call or note before the start of the school day
+- A phone call to the teacher or note before the start of the school day

 - If no phone call or note is received, an attempt may be made by the teacher or other school personnel to locate the student.